MultiSafepay/docs/content/payment-methods/in3.md

 - A `shopping_cart` object is required for all BNPL orders.
 See Recipes – [Include shopping_cart in order](/recipes/include-shopping_cart-in-order).
 - Transactions expire after 2 hours.
+- For direct orders, you must display your terms and conditions in your checkout.

 ### Ready-made integrations
 in3 (direct) is supported in: